notallheroeswearcapes/lyriqs.io/lyriqs-server/README.md

 TODO

 ## How to use
-Run the command `npm start serve`.
+Run the command `npm run start:dev` to start up a development server which will run at port 3000.
 You can also create a Docker image and start up a container with the following commands:
 ```
 docker build -t meder96/lyriqs-server .
 docker run -p 8000:3000 meder96/lyriqs-server